The Situation in Canada

 It is important to note that the development of female athletes needs to be approached differently than that of a male athlete.
 Training programs are not “one size fits all.”
 Increased understanding about biological and physiological aspects that affect the female athlete will lead to athlete-appropriate education, improved awareness, and prevention of the conditions known to interfere with female athlete performance.

-How Sport for Life Helps Women and Girls
+How Sport for Life Supports Women and Girls

 Sport for Life offers an opportunity to address the recognized shortcomings of conventional sport and physical activity programming to adequately address gender differences.
 It is time to create optimal conditions and systems that support women and girls to be active at all stages of participation and competition, as coaches, officials, leaders and in other roles related to sport and physical activity.